WEBZCC/univention-corporate-server/doc/manual/user-management/user-lockout.rst

 ``pwdMaxFailureCountInterval``
    attribute determines the time interval in seconds that is considered.
-Failed logon attempts outside this interval are ignored in the count.
+Failed login attempts outside this interval are ignored in the count.

 The following command can be used to block the account after 10
 attempts: